Autodesk/sitoa/README.md

-# SItoA
+# Softimage to Arnold

-The Autodesk Softimage plugin for the Arnold renderer.
+_Softimage to Arnold_ (or **SItoA**) is the Arnold plugin for Autodesk Softimage.

-This repository contains the official  Softimage plugin source for Arnold.
+This repository contains the official SItoA plugin source code.
-Solid Angle, the company behind the Arnold renderer, and that was later acquired by Autodesk, had been developing this plugin commercially since 2009.
+[Solid Angle](https://www.solidangle.com/), the company behind the Arnold renderer, and now part of [Autodesk](https://www.autodesk.com/), developed the SItoA plugin commercially from 2009 to 2017.

-Upon the announcement of the Softimage end of life, Solid Angle committed to continue the development and maintenance of SItoA for at least a year, and then extended this period for another year, porting to the new Arnold 5 API along the way.
+After the Softimage end-of-life announcement in April 2014, Solid Angle committed to continue the development and maintenance of SItoA for at least a year, and then extended this period until July 2017, porting SItoA to the new Arnold 5 API along the way.

 Solid Angle and Autodesk are now making SItoA available to the community under an Apache 2.0 open source license.